Office Location: Lawrence Street Center 470AB

 BS, Colorado State University

-My research is currently focused on income inequality and the theory of monopoly.
-My papers have appeared in some of the top journals in economics including The American Economic Review, The Journal of Econometrics, Review of Economics and Statistics, and The Journal of Finance.
+Professor Smith's research is currently focused on income inequality and the theory of monopoly.
+His papers have appeared in some of the top journals in economics including The American Economic Review, The Journal of Econometrics, Review of Economics and Statistics, and The Journal of Finance.
 Several have been widely cited.

 "Measuring Inequality with Interval Data," Mathematical Social Sciences (with Steven Beckman and Buhong Zheng), 2009, pp. 25-34.